slazarska/slazarska/README.md

  :small_blue_diamond: 3 years of experience in system testing of an enterprise system,

- :small_blue_diamond: 2 years of experience in E2E integration testing of a web-application (front-end and back-end),
+ :small_blue_diamond: 2 years of experience in E2E integration testing of a web application (front-end and back-end),

  :small_blue_diamond: 2 years of experience in Test Automation (Java, Selenide).